truenas/middleware/docs/userguide/freenas_sharing.rst

 Zvol Based LUN
 ^^^^^^^^^^^^^^

-Before growing a zvol based LUN, make sure that all initiators are disconnected.
-Stop the iSCSI service in :ref:`Control Services`.

-Next, go to :menuselection:`Storage --> Volumes --> View Volumes`, highlight the zvol to be grown, and click its "Edit zvol" button.
-In the example shown in
-Figure 10.5j, the current size of the zvol named *zvol1* is 4GB.
+To grow a zvol based LUN, go to :menuselection:`Storage --> Volumes --> View Volumes`, highlight the zvol to be grown, and click its "Edit zvol" button.
+In the example shown in Figure 10.5j, the current size of the zvol named *zvol1* is 4GB.

 **Figure 10.5j: Editing an Existing Zvol**